funbox/sidekiq-influxdb/README.md

 ).publish
 ```

-When you run the scripts, you will get the following series in your InfluxDB database:
+When you run the code, you will have the following series in your InfluxDB database:

 ```
 > select * from sidekiq_stats